 The symptoms of temperature shock are similar to those experienced by a human suffering from hypothermia (reduction in body temperature) or hyperthermia (rise in body temperature).
 Any dramatic change to the core temperature can severely impact the body’s vital functions.

-Once temperature shock sets into your betta fish, you will need to return the water temperature to normal as quickly as possible, or your betta’s organs will begin to shut down, and death will be imminent.
+Once temperature shock affects your betta fish, you need to return the water temperature to normal as quickly as possible, or your betta’s organs may begin to shut down, and death can be imminent.

 Betta fish can live without a heater when in the right environment, but maintaining the temperature at night and throughout the year is much more difficult.
 So, do betta fish need a heater?

-In tropical regions, the ambient room temperatures are typically warm enough to heat the water to an optimal temperature range throughout the day without a heater, however, temperature drops during the night can be a problem.
+In tropical regions, the ambient room temperatures are typically warm enough to heat the water to an optimal temperature range throughout the day without a heater.
+Nighttime can be a problem when temperatures drop.

 As I’ve previously stated, constantly changing water temperatures will stress your betta fish, so you must maintain a consistent temperature if you want your betta to remain healthy.

 Your betta tank size will play an essential part in reducing temperature fluctuations.
 The water temperature in a tiny betta tank changes rapidly compared to a bigger tank since a larger body of water will hold its temperature for longer, and adjustments will be slower.

 Some ways to help keep your tank warm overnight are:

 - Keep the tank away from draughty areas.